Beginner Yoga – Building a Strong Foundation

-This class will introduce you to the basic yoga asanas and teaches the importance of breath—in regard to its connection to the yoga practice as well as general well being.
+For those who have an exercise regime, you may step into this class as opposed to the introduction to yoga series.
 For those taking the 8-week beginner yoga series, this is an excellent class to reinforce the basic principles of alignment.

 Mixed Level Yoga

-8-WEEK INTRODUCTION TO YOGA SERIES
+BEGINNER YOGA: INTRO TO YOGA SERIES

-The progression throughout the 8-week series is slow-paced with a gradual building of the pose base.
-The course also includes breath work (pranayama) and meditation; and hence designed to offer an introduction to not only the basic asana practice, but the meditative and breath elements as well.
+This is a learning class, so please, ask questions as they arise.
+This format allows you to better physically and mentally integrate the alignment elements of a pose.
+The series progresses at a slow pace, with a gradual building of the pose base.
+The course also includes breath work (pranayama) and meditation; and hence designed to offer an introduction to not only the basic asanas (poses), but the meditative and breath elements as well.

 STRENGTH AND FLEXIBILITY